ethereum/EIPs/SIPS/sip-30.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->

-Deprecate [ERC223](https://github.com/ethereum/EIPs/issues/223) from SNX and all Synths.
+Deprecate [ERC223](https://github.com/ethereum/EIPs/issues/223) from SNX and all Synths to save gas on dex exchanges and no transaction errors.

 ## Motivation